Verified July 2026 · Cited to primary sources

 Best Peptides for Sleep (2026): Ranked by Evidence

 Peptides marketed for sleep and circadian support, graded by human evidence and legal status.
-The named "sleep peptide" (DSIP) is on the July 2026 PCAC docket; the evidence across this category is old, small, or indirect.
+The named "sleep peptide" (DSIP) is on the July 2026 PCAC docket, and the evidence across this category is old, small, or indirect.

 Strongest human evidence in this category